Bellator militaris: Distribution and habitat

-Bellator militaris is found in the western Atlantic where it ranges from North Carolina south along the Atlantic coast of the United States, it occurs throughout the Gulf of Mexico bit it is absent from northwestern Cuba.
+Bellator militaris is found in the western Atlantic where it ranges from North Carolina south along the Atlantic coast of the United States, it occurs throughout the Gulf of Mexico but it is absent from northwestern Cuba.
 In the Caribbean it has been recorded from Puerto Rico to Saba, and along the coasts of Central and South America south from Mexico to Archipelago of San Bernardo in Colombia.
 It has also been recorded from the northern coast of South America off Suriname to French Guiana.
 The horned sea robin is found in bays and estuaries to the middle of the continental shelf, occurring on bottoms consisting sand and mud a depths between 20 and 216 m, normally between 20 and 73 m.

 Biology

 Bellator militaris feeds on mobile benthic crustaceans such as shrimps and crabs and zooplankton, including the pelagic eggs and larvae of fishes.